-Note: Pursuant to Education Code 52064.1, as added by AB 1808 (Ch.
-32, Statutes of 2018), districts are required, by July 1, 2019, to develop an LCFF budget overview for parents/guardians with specified information.
-The budget overview must be developed in conjunction with, and attached as a cover to, the LCAP and annual update to the LCAP.
+Note: Pursuant to Education Code 52064.1, districts are required to develop an LCFF budget overview for parents/guardians in conjunction with, and attached as a cover to, the LCAP and annual update to the LCAP.
 The budget overview is subject to the requirements of Education Code 52062 and 52070 pertaining to the adoption, review, and approval of the LCAP.
-The Superintendent of Public Instruction (SPI) is required to develop, before December 31, 2018, a template for the budget overview.